andreas-wagner-dev/object-oriented-learning-journey/README.md

 # Why I started this blog? - about my journey to relearning **O**bject-**O**riented **P**rogramming (OOP)

-For years, I searched for the **silver bullet** to build business software from scratch.
-What I found—mainstream DDD, Clean Architecture, and similar approaches—never fit my needs.
+For years, maybe as the most developers, I searched for the **silver bullet** to build business software from scratch.
+What I found — it was the mainstream DDD, Clean Architecture, and similar approaches — never fit my needs.
 Instead, it frustrated me.
 But I didn’t give up.
 I returned to the roots and started relearning **o**bject-**o**riented **p**rogramming (OOP).
 Along the way, I met others who shared the same experience, and I learned a great deal from them.
 Then came the realization: **The problem was sitting in front of the screen -> interface.**
 My subjective way of thinking had kept me from truly understanding OOP—not the language or the concepts themselves.